ajsteinmetz/ajsteinmetz/README.md

 ### Employment ⚒

 * Global Professor.
 University of Arizona, Dept. of Physics.
 2023 - Current
-  * Arizona College of Technology at the Hebei University of Technology (ACT@HEBUT)
+  * Arizona College of Technology at the Hebei University of Technology (ACT@HEBUT).
+2024 - Current
 * Adjunct Faculty.
 Pima Community College, Physics Dept. & Astronomy Dept. 2020 - 2023
 * Graduate Assistant.
 University of Arizona, Dept. of Physics & Dept. of Chemistry & Biochemistry.
 2015 - 2023